Bashir1999/alzheimers_data/README.md

 Interestingly, Fair and Good diet quality levels have a similar pattern, with "Diagnosis Negative" counts significantly higher than "Diagnosis Positive."
 However, both categories also have a relatively high number of Alzheimer's diagnoses.
 This suggests that while a fair or good diet quality might reduce the risk compared to poor diet quality, it may not be as protective as an excellent diet.

 Among patients with Poor diet quality, there is a considerable number of Alzheimer's diagnoses, almost equaling the number of non-diagnosed patients.
-This indicates that poor diet quality may be associated with a higher risk of Alzheimer’s diagnosis.
+This indicates that poor diet quality may be associated with a higher risk of Alzheimer’s diagnosis. <br /> <br /> <br />